embedded-office/canopen-stack/docs/docs/usecase/actions.md

 ## CANopen Timer

-The CANopen stack provides service functions for performing timed actions on application or profile specific events.
+The CANopen stack provides service functions for performing timed actions on the application or the profile-specific events.
 For timed actions the service function group COTmr…() is provided.

 ### Event Time Base